boyac/pyArchive/README.md

 # pydata
-working in progress working through econometrics modeling using python/Regression Analysis by Example
+working in progress working through econometrics modeling using python (or STATA)/ Regression Analysis by Example